eugnsp/es_la/doc/dense_matrices.md

 /* unspecified */ tr_cview() const;
 ```

 Returns the view to the transposed matrix.
+Views returned by `const`-qualified member functions provide an immutable access to the underlying matrix.

 ### `diag_view`
 **Diagonal view**